what we do

 Since the Charity first began in 1994, we have undertaken over 18,900 potentially life-saving missions.
 We receive no direct Government funding so can only continue to operate in your community thanks to the support of people like you, so thank you.

-Based at RAF Waddington in Lincolnshire, our crew is currently operational between 7am-7pm and respond to approximately 3 of the most serious life-threatening 999 calls every day of the year.
-But, this is all set to change thanks to overwhelming support from the communities we serve.
+Based at RAF Waddington in Lincolnshire, our crew is currently on call to fly 24-hours on Fridays, Saturdays and Sundays, whilst operating 7am-7pm during the rest of the week.
+We operate 365 days of the year, responding to approximately 3 of the most serious life-threatening 999 calls every day of the year.

 To keep our helicopter operational 24 hours a day will cost our Charity £4million every year.
 We predict that the move will see our crew attending over 400 additional missions every year – saving more lives than ever before.
 But we need your support!